kumuluz/kumuluzee-metrics/README.md

             level: INFO
 ```

-The metrics are logged in the same json format as exposed by the servlet.
+The metrics are logged in the same JSON format as exposed by the servlet GET method.

 ### Logstash